 During the most challenging state budget reductions

 student and community needs.
-While most colleges and
+While most colleges and universities implemented

 Under President Armstrong's leadership, Broward

 College has developed a new strategic plan focused on "Transforming Students'